Loft: Live/work loft

 Loft Law was designed to protect artists and other entrepreneurs that are remote workers.
 To qualify for the Loft Law protection, the unit must be primarily residential with the commercial purpose being clearly incidental to the residential use; utilising no more than 49% of the total space; with no more than 3 employees; and be carried on by the actual occupant of the unit.

 Historically, loft residents consisted of artists and other artisans taking advantage of cheap rents, large spaces and load-bearing floors.
-Loft residences were illegal and loft dwellers resided under commercial leases, forgoing basic residential rights such as hot water and sanitation.
-To relieve their plight, many state legislatures enacted loft laws.
+Loft residences were illegal and loft dwellers resided under commercial leases, forgoing basic residential rights such as domestic hot water and sanitation.
+To relieve their uncertain status, many state legislatures enacted loft laws.

 Mould loft

 A long building at a shipyard with a considerable floor area on which the lines produced by a naval architect can be laid off in their full dimensions.
 After that the full-size drawings can be copied with the aid of wooden moulds to which, in turn, the steel frames or, in the case of wooden vessels, the hull moulds, are fashioned (see lofting).